KILTprotocol/specifications/docs/did/kilt-published-credential-collection-v1.md

 A service endpoint of type `KiltPublishedCredentialCollectionV1` does not include any additional properties compared to what is defined within the [relative section of the official DID Core spec][did-core-spec-services].
 Furthermore, endpoints of such type MUST include at least *one* URI for the `serviceEndpoint` property.
-It is recommended to use integrity-protected URIs ensuring that the off-chain data represented by the collection of credentials is immutably linked to the information specified in the service endpoint and anchored to the KILT blockchain.
+The URIs SHOULD support integrity protection to ensure that the off-chain data represented by the collection of credentials is immutably linked to the information specified in the service endpoint and anchored to the KILT blockchain.
 Examples of integrity-protected URIs include [IPFS][ipfs] and [Hashlink][hashlink], as the one presented in the example below.

-An example service endpoint could be the following:

 ```json
 {